Pottsville Area High School: 20th century

 With the increase in the student body during the 1876-'94 period, while the school was situated in the Jackson Street building, came the first large-scale expansion of the school curriculum.
 A commercial department was added, but as a separate unit.
 On March 12, 1912, it was merged with the academic department.
-The beginning of the second half of the school's centennial history brought with it an innovation that ranked only second to the issuance of free textbooks in promoting the growth of the school.
-This was the inauguration of a four-year course that went into effect in September, 1908.
+The beginning of the second half of the school's centennial history brought an innovation that ranked only second to the issuance of free textbooks in promoting the school's growth.
+This marked the inauguration of a four-year course that took effect in September 1908.
 The 1908 issue of the Annual related: "For some years a four-year course has been agitated for the high school, but up to this time it has received no serious attention.
 The visit of the State Inspector of High Schools, however, seems to have brought the matter before the minds of the board and the people in general as never before."

 The Annual report stated, "A four-year course would mean much for the high school, much in the way of scholarship and in preparation for college or for immediate entrance to the business world.
-This enlargement of the curriculum would necessitate more room and more teachers, but surely Pottsville can afford this with its boasted wealth and the love for education.
-Under existing conditions we are hampered by the lack of time for such studies as rhetoric, chemistry and astronomy three of the most difficult and important studies in the curriculum."
-The Class of 1912 was the first to graduate under the four-year curriculum-there being no 1911 class-but the new educational venture brought with it new problems for the school board.
+This expansion of the curriculum would require more space and more teachers, but surely Pottsville can afford it with its boasted wealth and love of education.
+Under existing conditions, we are hampered by the lack of time for such studies as rhetoric, chemistry, and astronomy, three of the most difficult and important studies in the curriculum."
+The Class of 1912 was the first to graduate under the four-year curriculum; there was no 1911 class, but the new educational venture brought with it new problems for the school board.